RafPineda/TheDucciSequence.cpp/README.md

   For this code, input is expected to be in a correct format:
   (x1, x2, x3 .. xn)
+  where all values are integers.
-  Where there must be at least 1 integer value.
+  Additionally, the given set must be at least 1 tuple in size.

 TheDucciSequence will then output all new produced tuples until it either hits a tuple of all zeroes such as [0, 0, 0] or reaches a complete loop.